ycexiao/scikit-package/doc/source/tutorials/tutorial-level-5-migration.rst

 #.
 Ask the project maintainer to create a PR from ``upstream/migration`` to ``upstream/main``

 #.
-After the PR is merged to ``upstream/main``, archive the old repository by naming it:
+After the PR is merged to ``upstream/main``, archive the old repository by changing its name:

     .. code-block:: bash
+        $ cd ..
         $ mv <package-name> <package-name>-archive

 #.
 Clone the latest version of the package from the remote: